RCN-ECS/Synthesis_Workshop/travel_info.md

 ### Information on leaving Shoals August 23rd

 #### Boats will depart Shoals Marine Lab for Portsmouth 9:45am on Friday, August 23rd ####
+* Plan for 11am arrival in Portsmouth
- * There will be a bus to take people from Portsmouth to the Boston airport; we expect to arrive to Boston by 1pm at the latest.
+* There will be a bus to take people directly from Portsmouth to the Boston airport; we expect to arrive to Boston by 1pm at the latest.
+* There will also be a shuttle to take people to the PTC.
+Expect to arrive at PTC by 12pm.